Permaculture design course

 Prior to attending our Permaculture design course (Building sustainable communities), you’ll need to have completed an introduction to permaculture course, either Brighton Permaculture Trust’s 2-day Introduction to Permaculture course or an equivalent course elsewhere.
 Please do not reserve a place unless you have attended or have booked a place on an introduction to permaculture course that runs before the start of the course.
 This course is open to anyone aged 16 or over.

-The course will include free entry to Green Architecture Day on 28 March 2020.
+The course will include free entry to Green Architecture Day – 2021 date tbc.

 Click here for details of local accommodation and to find out about Brighton Permaculture Trust supporters who can provide accommodation in their homes.